This article is part of a larger series on Retail Management.

 In addition, you can make use of its comprehensive help center and library of video tutorials.

-What Users Think About BigCommerce
+What Users Say in BigCommerce Reviews

 BigCommerce is one of the most popular ecommerce platforms based on the number of reviews online.
 A majority of user reviews reflect satisfaction with the platform—citing its customization, zero transaction fees, and 24/7 support as strong advantages.
 Most customers agree that while the ability to customize is great, it presents a steep learning curve for those not well-versed at coding.